coolwebfriend/ygWarcToJson/README.md

 Thankfully Archive Team backed up all the posts from the group.
 But the archive, in WARC format, only contained JSON from the Groups API.
 No navigable hierarchy or forum interface.
-Just a bunch of JSON objects, two per post (and "info" object and a "raw" object).
+Just a bunch of JSON objects, two per post (an "info" object and a "raw" object).
 Not very readable :(

 The first step towards rebuilding a readable, navigable version of the group is to ditch the WARC format headers and marry the "info" and "raw" JSON